ryanknauer/CPSC448/YoutubeExtension/Markov.md

 #### Using markov chain w/ markovWeight 9 (normalized to 0.6 for same state and 0.066 for all other transitions)
 ![](https://github.com/ryanknauer/CPSC448/blob/master/Images/with_markov.gif)

+As you can see above, this did a successful job smoothing over quick jumps in emotions, however this comes with a bad tradeoff seen below.

 #### Original w/o markov chain
 ![](https://github.com/ryanknauer/CPSC448/blob/master/Images/suprise_wo_markov.gif)
 #### Using markov chain w/ markovWeight 9 (normalized to 0.6 for same state and 0.066 for all other transitions)
 ![](https://github.com/ryanknauer/CPSC448/blob/master/Images/suprise_w_markov.gif)

+I've found it very difficult testing different weights for 2 reasons.

+1. The nuetral expression is very overpowering.
+This would likely need to be treated with a different set of rules compared to other emotions.
+2. Due to performance issues not every frame is being captured.
+This will provide vastly different results depending on the computer and video.

 #### Next Steps
 My next step will be to try using a hidden Markov Model, as our previous state is actually a set of probabilities not just a single correct emotion.
 This will help when our previous state is not 'certain' on the best emotion and overinfluencing the following states.